 Boston weather in February may still bring snow - but days are getting longer, you can expect plenty of days when the sky is blue and cloudless, and spring is almost in sight.

 Unpredictable February weather means Boston hotels continue to offer excellent deals - but they start going up in March, so visit while they're still low!

 Many hotels offer attractive Valentine's Day packages for the entire month of February.

-If you live outside of the Northeast and are planning a trip to visit some of Boston's many university and colleges, February is an ideal time to if you'll like our climate.
+If you live outside of the Northeast and are planning a trip to visit some of Boston's many university and colleges, February is an ideal time to find out if you'll like our climate.

 Just remember - February can be Boston's snowiest month - so check the weather forecast before you come, and bring extra warm clothing if the temperature looks like it will dip below freezing.

 February weather in Boston, as you can see in the photos throughout this article, can involve lots of snow, plenty of sun, and sometimes no snow at all.

 Many days will feel cold, a few may feel frigid if the wind is blowing, but during many years, a few sunny days may feel - well, not exactly warm, but barely chilly.
 February is not typically the coldest month (January holds that honor), but you are unlikely to get any hints of spring.